silvtal/wordle-jp/README.md

 This game uses romaji instead of kana.

-⚠️ This is still a work in progress.
-I plan to add a hiragana version, maybe with 4 kana instead of 5 characters.

-I considered starting with a hiragana version, but I thought that maybe it would be hard to find a balance between number of kana, word length and tries.
-That's why I made a romaji version first.
+I considered making a hiragana version, but I thought that maybe it would be hard to find a balance between number of kana, word length and tries.
+That's why I made a romaji version.

-I wanted to make this version in order to both get experience with HTML/Node.js and learn new Japanese vocabulary.
+I wanted to make this game in order to both get experience with HTML/Node.js and learn new Japanese vocabulary.

 ---------